 A talent agency will:

 Review the detailed creative brief provided by the brand or influencer marketing agency.
-This will include key information around the campaign’s goals, target audience, tone of voice and success measures.
+This will include key information about the campaign’s goals, target audience, tone of voice, and success measures.

-Once a deal has been agreed, the talent agency will handle the end-to-end process of settling on fees, organizing invoicing, managing timelines, logistics and expectations with the brand throughout the process.
+Once a deal has been agreed upon, the talent agency will handle the end-to-end process of settling on fees, organizing invoicing, and managing timelines, logistics, and expectations with the brand throughout the process.

 Coach talent to help them fit the campaign brief as best as possible, provide ongoing feedback, or even specific training to make sure the content is of the highest quality and meets the requirements.